 - Strategy and Books for Early Birds To Clear IAS Exam.

-- Civil Service Prelims: 6 Month Strategy – How Can You Clear UPSC Prelims in 6 Months?
+- Civil Service Prelims 6 Month Strategy – How Can You Clear UPSC Prelims in 6 Months?

 - IAS Books for Civil Services Prelims and Mains Exam Preparation.